CourseReps/ECEN452-SP18/Students/tim721w/Lab8/README.md

 <br>S parameters are shown below:<br>
 <br>![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/tim721w/Lab8/Hybrid_dB.png) <br>
 <br>![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/tim721w/Lab8/Phase_diff.png) <br>
 It can be seen that power splits equally to port 2 and port 3 from S21 and S31 (about 3 dB at 2.5GHz).
 Port 4 is regarded as isolated with port 1 from S41(about 25dB at 2.5GHz).
-Phase difference between port 2 and port 3 is about 90 degree.
+Phase difference between port 2 and port 3 is about 90 degree at 2.5GHz.
 <br>

 <br>![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/tim721w/Lab8/RatRace_dB.png) <br>
 <br>![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/tim721w/Lab8/RatRace_phase_diff.png) <br>
 It can be seen that power splits equally to port 2 and port 3 from S21 and S31 (about 3 dB at 2.5GHz).
 Port 4 is regarded as isolated with port 1 from S41(about 40dB at 2.5GHz).
-Phase difference between port 2 and port 3 is close to zero degree.
+Phase difference between port 2 and port 3 is close to zero degree at 2.5GHz.
 <br>

 ## Discussion